fleetdm/fleet/proposals/Fleet-Installers.md

 We can use "Storage Optimized" instances (see https://aws.amazon.com/ec2/instance-types/).

+#### Notes

-PS: As a possible future optimization, we could use "Memory Optimized" instances and store packages in RAM instead of using hard disk.
+- As a possible future optimization, we could use "Memory Optimized" instances and store packages in RAM instead of using hard disk.
+- S3 could also be used to store such packages, but disk storage is needed to generate the packages in the first place.
+So hard-disk will be a dependency anyways (and ideally we would like these packages with sensitive credentials to be stored in one location).
+- From Roberto: "sounds like the main bottleneck here will be transferring the data over the network to the user doing the request.".
+In other words, we should apply all optimizations on the network (like caching, reducing package size, etc.), that will be our main bottleneck
+(not CPU or hard-disk access).

 #### Back of the Envelope